syrkis/virian.org/src/lib/opus/neuroscope.md

 category: code
 ---

 Perhaps our most complex project, Neuroscope is an ongoing exploration of the human brain.
 In exploring biological neural networks, the project serves as a vehicle for both developing and using thir most cutting edge artificial counter parts—graph neural networks, neuroevolution, multiomodality, and more.
-Based on the Natural Scenes Dataset (NSD) by @allen2022, which consits of 70,000 image-fmri response pairs, the project is developing encoding and decoding mappings between visual corteces and visual inputs.
+Based on the Natural Scenes Dataset (NSD) by @allen2022, which consits of 70,000 image-fmri response pairs, the project is developing encoding and decoding mappings between visual corteces and visual inputs.^[this is an example of a footnote thor could use for citation.]

 Ultimately, the Neuroscopy project consists of 2 varibles: `x`: a 100 dimensional vector encoding a specific image, and `y`: a vector of varying dimensions encoding the brain's response to a given image, and four function: